 One of Agarwal’s points of concern is communication; be it between the administration, teachers, or even within the student body.
 In relation to academics, Agarwal believes that communication between the teachers and students is vital and that meetings between the two will make the transition to IB easier for the juniors and maintain a balance for the seniors who are a part of the AP curriculum.
 Agarwal plans on continuing the previous School Presidents’ feedback platform called “Talk to STUCO” however, she wants to make sure that is recognized and frequently used.
 Agarwal plans on creating a collaboration with the Student Council and Curriculum Advisory Committee, which focuses on academic activities and changes in the school.

-She also plans on introducing a juice and smoothie bar for Upper Years’ students by will be managed by the Tangerine Boxx, the same company running the teachers’ lounge.
+Furthermore, she also plans on introducing a juice and smoothie bar for Upper Years’ students by will be managed by the Tangerine Boxx, the same company running the teachers’ lounge.
 This will be located where the current dorm store is, and the dorm store will be shifted to the dorm level.
 Agarwal is very serious about continuing what the former Presidents’ introduced, like the movies at Ritz cinema.
 Agarwal has plans to create a lounge for the juniors so that they have a place to relax.
 She also recognizes the difficulty of adjusting to high school and wants to make sure the freshmen fit in easily.

 Radha Laplamool’s campaign focuses on the school as a whole rather than just the students.
 She wants to strengthen the plans that are already set at school.
 She did not introduce too many new ideas, as there is already a lot of change with the transition to IB and a new principal.
 She wants to emphasize the Guiding Principle “Tread Lightly on Earth” by enforcing a recycling plan.
 She realizes that this will be a long process but maintains that even a small percentage of change will make go far.
 Laplamool also plans on improving the communication system at school between the students and staff, she is also planning on having a feedback form on the Upper Years’ website.
 She believes through this, students can give constructive feedback.
 The form would not be anonymous to avoid any misuse of the privilege.
 However, the teachers will not have access to the names, it will only be the Head of Department concerned who will know the student, to ensure follow-through.